-Status You can view the information of the EAP, GPON (only for GPON APs), wireless traffic and clients.
-Wireless You can configure wireless features, such as wireless radio settings, Portal, VLAN, MAC Filtering, Scheduler, Band Steering, QoS, and more.
-Telephony (Only for GPON APs) You can configure the telephone service, such as telephone numbers, telephony devices, telephone book, call logs, and more.
+Status You can view the information of the EAP, wireless traffic, and clients.
+Wireless You can configure wireless features, such as wireless radio settings, Portal, VLAN, and more.
+Management You can manage the EAP using the management features, such as Network settings, System Logs, Web Server, and more.